ri549/Heart-Disease-Prediction/README.md

 To build a machine learning model that predicts whether a person is likely to develop heart disease within the next 10 years based on medical and behavioral features.

-🧾 Dataset Description
+🧾 Dataset Description:
 The dataset consists of medical, lifestyle, and demographic attributes.

-🔹 Features Used
+🔹 Features Used:
 male
 age
 education